-Universal Design for Aging-in-Place: Creating Accessible, Future-Ready Homes
+Aging-in-Place: Designing Accessible, Future-Ready Homes

-Aging-in-Place Design Essentials
+Accessibility and Aging-in-Place Design Essentials

 - Eliminate trip hazards: Remove or secure loose rugs, ensure smooth transitions between different flooring surfaces, and address any uneven surfaces to reduce the risk of falls.